About the South West Invasive Managers

 Parks Canada

-As a Vegetation Management Field Coordinator with Parks Canada in Waterton Lakes National Park, Roderick leads a team of committed individuals applying various vegetation management techniques within the Park to support the Rescue the Fescue program, with an ultimate goal of the conservation and restoration of integral native grassland in southwestern Alberta.
+Roderick has been managing invasive species since (2007) as a Vegetation Management Officer with Parks Canada in Waterton Lakes National Park.
+Roderick leads a team of committed individuals applying various vegetation management techniques within the Park to support the Rescue the Fescue program, with an ultimate goal of the conservation and restoration of integral native grassland in southwestern Alberta

 Robert Sissons